drevops/vortex/.scaffold/docs/content/drupal/settings.md

 This section includes any additional module-specific settings from the `/includes` directory.

-DrevOps ships with settings overrides for several popular contributed modules used in almost every project.
+Scaffold ships with settings overrides for several popular contributed modules used in almost every project.

 The per environment overrides for modules should be also placed into files